Where to Discuss?

 cell_range.TableBorder2 = border

-This require two private methods:
+This requires two private methods:

 • _set_head_rectangle()